BashedZombie/BashedZombie/README.md

  <br> </br>
 **BFYI** You should know...

+- Big fan of basic ships (e.g. NortNaib, Tartaglia x Zhongli, Gojo x Geto, Aventurine x Ratio, Luca x Emil), we usually only pair a character with ONE other person and tend not to be a fan of rare pairs.
+We can be convinced, though.
+It's just a heads up as we tend to stick to our comfort ships.
 - Despite being in the bsd fandom, we will never interact with others fully if they're sitting as a cos of a character, espeically Nakaharas.
 You've ruined the character so much I refuse to talk to anyone who only sees his fanon version.
 - If you've read the BSD manga and other BOOKS then feel free to interact.
 - We will never see IRLs or FictKins as the actual character.
 We will not be feeding into any delusions and will use strictly nicknames for you.